 Will This Tool Affect Your Channel's Watch Time?

 OK, it's time to address the elephant in the room.
 If viewers already know the best part of your video, why would they watch the entire thing?
-And will that practice slowly reduce your channel's watch time?
+And will this tool slowly reduce your channel's watch time?

 Not quite.
 YouTube has been testing this tool for a while, and there are no issues so far.